elct9620/mwc/README.md

 To compile `*.c` to `.wasm` you have to execute `compile` command:

-    $ mwasm compile
+    $ mwc compile

 To see more usage with `help` command:

-    $ mwasm help compile
+    $ mwc help compile

 > Current only support minimal compile feature, the optimize and source map will be added soon.

 ### Serve compiled files

-The `mwasm` has built-in static file server to help preview or debug:
+The `mwc` has built-in static file server to help preview or debug:

-    $ mwasm server
+    $ mwc server

 And then, open the `http://localhost:8080` you will see the Emscripten web shell and `Hello World` is printed.